Glass Onion (song): Legacy

 Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Glass Onion" at number 10 in his ranking of the 30 tracks on The Beatles.
 He wrote of the song: "Lennon embraced his cheeky side with 'Glass Onion', a self-referential track which parades as symbolic.
 Instead, it was designed to trick fans into thinking their songs meant more than they actually do."
 For the 50th-anniversary editions of The Beatles, a music video was created by Alasdair Brotherston and Jock Mooney.

 The song served as a namesake for the 2022 film Glass Onion: A Knives Out Mystery and is featured in the film's end-credits.

+Love remix

+In 2006, the song was remixed for the Cirque du Soleil show Love and was included on the soundtrack for the show.
+The remix features elements of "Hello, Goodbye"; "Things We Said Today"; "Only A Northern Song"; "Magical Mystery Tour"; "Eleanor Rigby"; and "Penny Lane".